Ori2846/ResumeGenerator/README.md

 **Resume Generator** is a sleek web app for creating professional resumes.
 Input your details, education, experience, projects, and skills to generate customized PDF resumes with LaTeX templates.
 Built with **React.js**, **Next.js**, and **Node.js**, it offers a seamless, user-friendly experience.

+For more information or to start creating your resume, visit [EngrResumes.com](https://www.engrresumes.com).

 ![image](https://github.com/Ori2846/ResumeGenerator/assets/74078771/cf0f562b-67f4-4d32-872f-c040e064bf4d)